unleashit/npm-library/packages/pagination/readme.md

 ## Pagination

 Responsive pagination component for React in Typescript.
+Just give it a total, current offset and handler and it returns the new offset as needed

 ### Install
 ```